Guidelines to Authors

 - Manuscripts are categorized into two—Research Articles (RA) and Research Briefs (RB).
 Compared to RB, RA have more compelling data and perspectives and are generally longer (i.e., ≥5,000 words).
 Systematic reviews, either as RA or RB, are particularly welcome.

 - A manuscript contained in a single MS Word file must be submitted bearing the title, author information (note: provide full names, organizational affiliation, country and email address and indicate the corresponding author in case of multiple authors), abstract and keywords (note: these parts are not applicable to RB), introduction, methods, results, discussion, conclusion, acknowledgements including declarations of funding source/s, ownership, conflict of interest and ethical clearance, and references.
-The abstract (not more than 500 words) must state the objectives, methods, results and conclusion of the study reported in the manuscript.
+The abstract (not more than 500 words) must state the rationale, objectives, methods, results and conclusion of the study reported in the manuscript.
 A maximum of five tables and high-resolution figures should be placed in their exact locations within the manuscript rather than at its end, or in a separate file.
 When preparing a manuscript, including tables, figures, in-text citations and references, authors should abide by the rules of the American Psychological Association (APA).
 References in non-Roman scripts and non-English languages must have their English versions.
 Include the URL and/or DOI of each of the cited sources in the References section.
 Only manuscripts that follow the foregoing guidelines shall be entertained.